 The Dietetic Technician Program at Suffolk County Community College is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, located at 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, Tel: (312) 899-0400 ext.
 5400.
 ACEND is the national accrediting agency for dietetics education.

 Dietetic Technician Program Mission

-The Dietetic Technician A.A.S. degree program recognizes the importance of Dietetic Technicians as an integral part of the health care team in both administrative and clinical settings.
+The mission of the DTP is to empower graduates to compete successfully for employment as a Dietetic Technician, Registered (DTR) by providing superior education and innovative training in entry-level skills and competencies.
+The Program recognizes the importance of Dietetic Technicians as an integral part of the health care team in both clinical and administrative settings.
 Program training is pragmatic in its approach and provides graduates with the requisite knowledge and skills for immediate employment or transfer into a baccalaureate program.
-The program faculty, staff and administrators seek to develop in students a professional attitude with emphasis on personal growth and values which are compatible with the Academy of Nutrition and Dietetics’ Code of Ethics.
-The curriculum and faculty strongly encourage the development of critical thinking, oral and written communication skills and prepares students to be lifelong learners.
+The program seeks to develop in its students a professional attitude with emphasis on personal growth and values which are compatible with the Academy of Nutrition and Dietetics Code of Ethics.
+It strongly encourages the development of critical thinking, written and oral communication skills and prepares students to be lifelong learners.

 Dietetic Technician Program Goals

 Dietetic Technician Program outcome data are available upon request by contacting the Program Director at (631) 548-3724 or via email at firstname.lastname@example.org.

 The program will prepare graduates to be competent entry-level dietetic technicians; provides essential knowledge and skills to meet the employment needs of Suffolk County and our surrounding areas on Long Island.